xynoan/xynoan/README.md

 # Welcome to my profile
 My name is **xynoan**, I'm a Developer, Gamer, Reader, Cinephile.
 ## What is my current objective:
-To study C++, finish reading Pragmatic Programmer, and use Neovim for a month.
+To study C++, use Neovim for a month.
 ## Skills:
 HTML, CSS (Bootstrap, Sass), JavaScript (MERN), Java (MySQL), Python, C/C++.
 ## Tools: